-A Russian Tortoise needs some humidity in its environment, but the substrate mix that is chosen should not be one that will easily become moldy.
+Russian Tortoises need some humidity in their habitat enclosure, but the substrate mix that is chosen should not be one that will easily become moldy.
 It is not advisable to use a substrate of a substance that holds water such as alfalfa.

-Some of the foods which are safe for the Russian Tortoise and which keep it healthy are:
+Some of the foods which are safe for Russian Tortoises and which keep them healthy are:

 Never add meat to a Russian Tortoise’s diet – these animals are herbivores and they cannot digest meat.
 Fruit is also something to leave off this tortoise’s menu, as consumption of fruit can cause parasite blooms.